nfdi-de/section-metadata-wg-onto/recommendations/B_Mapping_Standards/services/oxo.md

 [SSSOM specification](https://mapping-commons.github.io/sssom/dev/chaining-rules/).

 OXO2 is a static resource - it doesn't have mechanisms for adding new mappings nor reviewing existing mappings.
-It has search capability based on term name or identifier and filtering based on source/target ontology, mapping set, or predicate type.
+It has search capability based on term label or identifier and filtering based on source/target ontology, mapping set, or predicate type.
+It displays mappings in a tabular way, but does not have graph-based visualization nor exploration.

-OXO2 is maintained by [Henriette Harmse](https://github.com/henrietteharmse)
+OXO2 is primarily maintained by
-with nearly all commits assisted by Anthropic's Claude.
+[Henriette Harmse](https://github.com/henrietteharmse) with nearly all recent commits assisted by Anthropic's Claude.